What are Floriade's opening hours?

 - As per ACT law, all waste is disposed of responsibly

-- Dogs only enter the park during opening hours of Saturday 15 October
+- Dogs only enter the park during opening hours of Dogs’ Day Out.
+The date of Dogs’ Day Out 2017 will be announced soon.

 - All dogs are fully vaccinated